spicella/ComplexSystems-Thesis/README.md

   - Keeping track of evolution of the code over time, collect bibliography and notes ideas/issues

 ## How to use the code:
   - "bistable_switch" replicates Kryven et al. "Solution of the chemical master equation by radial basis functions approximation with interface tracking" for bistable switch case.
 Comments in the python codes are self explanatory.
-Note that no "for" loop was used to improve time performances, most of the time in the computation is in i/o process.
-A smarter output for data and .gif must be considered.
+Note that no "for" loop was used to improve time performances.
   - Julia version of the code is meant to replicate results from .py but in a way faster way.
   - Folders with results data/outputs will automatically created/updated when running the codes [PY].